Know your Tiles when it’s Time to Renovate

 Cleaning Tip- A mild cleaner and water should only be used when cleaning

 Glass Tiles are so versatile they can be used in swimming pools, feature walls and some can even be used on floors.
-Glass mosaics from Italian companies Bisazza and Sicis not only offer a myriad of colours and patterns, but you can also custom design your own.
+Glass mosaic tiles from Italian companies Bisazza and Sicis not only offer a myriad of colours and patterns, but you can also custom design your own.

 Tip- Glass mosaics have many grout joints so consider using an epoxy grout as this will protect from staining